hendrikp/Plugin_OSC/readme.md

 Flownodes
 =========
 Please note there can be only one connection node for each IP and port.
-Use the signaler plugin to reuse connections in different flowgraphs.
+Use the VariousStuff ValueChannel to reuse connections in different flowgraphs.

 Connection
 ----------